telefonicaid/iotagent-node-lib/doc/architecture.md

 ### Device to NGSI Mapping

-Each Device will be mapped as an Entity associated to a Context Provider: the Device Id will be mapped by default to the entity ID and the type of the entity will be selected by the IoT Agent in a protocol-dependent way (e.g: with different URLs for different types).
+Each Device will be mapped as an Entity associated to a Context Provider: the Device ID will be mapped by default to the entity ID and the type of the entity will be selected by the IoT Agent in a protocol-dependent way (e.g: with different URLs for different types).
 Both the name and type will be configurable by the user, either by type configuration or with the device preprovisioning.